Skip to content

-Terraform is an Infrastructure as Code (IaC) tool by HashiCorp that allows you to define, provision, and manage infrastructure across cloud providers using declarative configuration files.
+Terraform is an infrastructure as code tool used to define and manage cloud and platform resources with declarative configuration files.

 resource "aws_instance" "example" {